idahdam/personal-homepage/blog/dont-use-windows-on-an-enclosure.md

 <br />

 Eventually, I bought an SSD with an enclosure.
-Didn't think It was a bad move, but it actually is.
-The interface if the USB would limit the speed of my SSD, wouldn't it?
+Didn't think It was a bad move, but it actually was.
+The interface of the USB would limit the speed of my SSD, wouldn't it?
 But as long as it worked, I didn't think too much of it.

 <br />\
 During the first month of pandemic, I had my first bluescreen using SSD with enclosure.
 Eventually it broke and I ended up using an SSD with an enclosure and forced to have a new OS.
 My 2nd OS after all.
 It only lasted for around 3 month before eventually broke again.
 I bought the HDD with pre-installed Windows in it using MBR.
 I think that was the reason why it broke?
 I ended up contacting my friend to hook me up with a fresh installation of Windows.